 • Engage in self-blaming

 Survivors may also have a range of reactions during the assault, including fight, flight or freeze.
 Freezing is an extremely common reaction by survivors to the shock of sexual violence.
-Freezing is especially common when assailants are known to survivors, since violation by a friend or partner causes shock and disbelief.
+Freezing is a very common reaction to sexual assault.
 There is no right or wrong way to respond to sexual assault, and it is never your fault.

 Survivors often tell friends before telling family, reporting to the police, or even seeking help from a counsellor or rape crisis centre.
 Many survivors feel shame and doubt about what has happened, and fear a negative response; as a result, one in three will keep the assault a secret.